 After learning the different types of stretching available to you, let’s understand the best times to implement each stretch:

-- Perform it when feeling tight, after workouts, or during cooldown to release tension, enhance recovery, increase flexibility, and prevent muscle stiffness
+- Perform static stretching when feeling tight, after workouts, or during cooldown to release tension, enhance recovery, increase flexibility, and prevent muscle stiffness

 - The best time to do PNF is post-workout, when muscles are already warm, or during mobility or flexibility training

-- On rest or flexibility/mobility session.
+- Use lighter AIS to flush out metabolic waste, enhance flexibility over time when done consistently, and aid in recovery from stiffness.
+Or on a rest or flexibility/mobility session.
 Pair with breathwork or core activation for a solid recovery routine

 Stretching is a simple yet essential practice that supports both physical and mental wellness.
 The benefits of stretching are far-reaching, from enhancing flexibility and improving posture to reducing stress and preventing injury.
 Whether you’re using dynamic stretches to energize your body before activity or static stretches to relax and recover afterward, choosing the right type of stretching at the best time can make a meaningful impact on your overall routine.
 By taking just a few minutes each day to practice one of these techniques, you can improve your mobility, feel more balanced, and support long-term health and performance.
 So go ahead, stretch it out and give your body the care it deserves.